-Usually these kind of meats are uncommon or the asking their price.
+Usually, these kinds of meats are uncommon or asking for their prices.

 I have to confess I wouldn’t know where to buy veal or other meats such as lamb, buffalo or even deer.